newatoms/guides/interview-guide/readme.md

-> **Goal of this guide:** Giving a basic understanding of how to interview.
+> **Goal of this guide:** Giving a basic understanding of how to work on an interview.

-# How to prepare for an interview
+# How to work on an interview

 Here you will find some small tips that might help you improve your interviews.